epcgrs/100daysofcode/readme.md

 9. [⛆ QR code generator](https://github.com/epcgrs/100daysofcode/tree/main/009): A Simple QR code text generator made with PHP.

 10. [🪙 Bitcoin Taproot address generator](https://github.com/epcgrs/100daysofcode/tree/main/010): A generator for Bitcoin Taproot addresses.
 It generates a new address every time you refresh the page.

+11. [📊 System Monitor](https://github.com/epcgrs/100daysofcode/tree/main/011): A simple python system monitoring tool that shows the CPU and memory usage of your system.